Engineered Hardwood Flooring Shopping Guide

 Another great thing about engineered hardwood is that it’s supplied pre-treated and finished, so there’s no need for sanding, oiling or varnishing so you can walk on it right away.
 To keep it looking fresh and new, here are some easy cleaning tips:

 -Once it’s laid, it should be treated like a solid hardwood floor by sweeping it or vacuuming it using a brush setting regularly.

 -Make sure you mop up any spills that occur immediately.

 -Clean it with a damp mop, but make sure you don’t saturate the surface or allow it to become too wet because that can cause serious damage.

 -To prevent damage and scratches, fit felt pads on pieces of furniture that might have to be moved across the floor.

 -Also, keep in mind that heeled shoes will dent the wooden floor.
-However, if any of the boards to become scratched or lightly damaged, all it not ruined and lost.

 At Avalon Flooring, we want to make sure you’re happy from your first step in our showroom to your first step on your new flooring—and as your partner in home design, we’ll be there every step along the way.
 Consider us your “One-Stop Shopping” destination for all things flooring…(and window treatments)!